Using Pulsar Parameter Drifts to Detect Sub-Nanohertz Gravitational Waves: Gravitational waves in PTAs

 \subsection{Influence on Pulsar Timing}

-Pulsar Timing Array experiments measure periodic radio emissions from millisecond pulsars over timescales of decades, with data taken for each pulsar approximately once every few weeks and observed for around 1~hour.
+Pulsar timing array experiments measure periodic radio emissions from millisecond pulsars over timescales of decades, with data taken for each pulsar approximately once every few weeks and observed for around one hour.
 The pulses in each observation period are folded together to produce a single time of arrival (TOA) associated with that observation, denoted $t_\text{obs}^i$ for observation $i$.

 Existing PTA analyses proceed as follows: the observed TOAs $\{t_\text{obs}^i\}$ for a given pulsar are fit to a timing model $\bar{ t} ( \mathbf{\lambda})$, where we use $\mathbf{\lambda}$ to denote the set of model parameters.
-We assume the timing model has sufficient parameters to encapsulate all secular drifts in the experimental parameters.
-(We elaborate on the influence of truncating the timing model in Sec.~\ref{sec:secular}.)
+We assume the timing model is extensive, meaning it has sufficient parameters to encapsulate all secular drifts.
+(We elaborate on the influence of truncating the timing model to a non-extensive parameter set in Sec.~\ref{sec:secular}.)
 The output of the fitting procedure is a set of best-fit parameters $\mathbf{\hat{\lambda}}$, such that the difference between the observed TOAs and expected TOAs is minimized.
 These differences are the \textit{timing residuals}, $ t ^i _{\text{obs}} - \bar{ t} ^i (\mathbf{\hat{\lambda}})$.
-The periodic oscillations of GWs with frequencies above the inverse time span of the experiment $1/T$ induce correlations in these timing residuals.
+The periodic oscillations of GWs with frequencies above the inverse time span of the experiment, $f _{ {\rm GW}} \gtrsim T ^{-1} \simeq 1~ {\rm nHz}$, induce oscillatory correlations in these timing residuals.
 These correlations are the target of all traditional PTA analyses.

-GWs with frequencies below the inverse time span of the experiment, $f_{\text{GW}} \lesssim 1$ nHz, manifest as low-frequency changes in the TOAs, also known as ``secular drifts.''
-As a result, ultralow-frequency GWs are removed from the residuals by the fitting procedure.
-Since typical PTA analyses search for oscillatory features in the residuals, they are, by construction, insensitive to ultralow-frequency GWs.
-This effect is often expressed as stating that the impact of these ultralow-frequency GWs has been ``fitted away.''
-However, a key point of this paper is that \textit{the effects of these GWs do not simply disappear; rather, they appear as biases in the best-fit parameters.}
+GWs with frequencies below the inverse time span of the experiment, $f_{\text{GW}} \lesssim T ^{-1} $, manifest as low-frequency changes in the TOAs, also known as ``secular drifts.''
+If the pulsar timing model is extensive, ultralow-frequency GWs are removed from the residuals by the fitting procedure.
+Nevertheless, one can still search for GWs through the induced biases in the best-fit parameters.